In order to increase your reach, keeping accessibility in mind is a good idea.

 A really good example of this method is visible on the Whiteboard Friday by Moz.
-Note only are these long useful videos for SEO, they include the entire transcript and the pictures in their post (it is part of their blog.)
+Not only are these long videos useful for SEO, Moz includes the entire transcript and the pictures in their post (it’s part of their blog.)

 The result is that not only blind and deaf people can learn of the video contents, but so can Google and all the other search engines.
 Therefore, this will definitely increase your SEO ranking for that one piece of content.

-Very similar to having a transcript, all your videos should include Sub-Titles (also called Close Captions.)
+Very similar to having a transcript, all your videos should include Sub-Titles (also called Closed Captions.)

 If you get a PDF for one of your Audio or Video, you can also offer it for download.
 After all, if someone has such a document, a free e-book, in effect, you can have many links back to your website inside that document possibly making it very useful for you to get additional return traffic.

-You may have seen movies where you see a close caption that says “[car siren beeping]”.
-This is what I call “Full” Close Caption.
-I call it that way to distinguish it from a more regular close caption that only includes the dialog.
+You may have seen movies where you see a closed caption that says “[car siren beeping]”.
+This is what I call “Full” Closed Caption.
+I call it that way to distinguish it from a more regular closed caption that only includes the dialog.